astraloverflow/starter-11ty/README.md

 ### `npm run build`

-- Runs `npm run css` and then 11ty in production mode to build the project.
+- Runs `11ty in production mode and builds the project.

 ---